jaswanth-gollamudi/Timer_App/README.md

 Additional things :
 -----------------------------------------------------------------------------------------

-1)when you kill and restarts app - timer should continue where it is left.
+1. when you kill and restarts app - timer should continue where it is left.
-2)when you kill and restarts app - timer play pause state is saved as it is earlier 3)when you add, delete, play, pause the tasks should be independent to other task timer.
+2. when you kill and restarts app - timer play pause state is saved as it is earlier
+3. when you add, delete, play, pause the tasks should be independent to other task timer.

 Packages Used :